 The most scarred cucumbers, it turned out, were of the Agnes variety.
 In fact, few other cucumbers had any scarring at all.
 Nearly all the cucumbers I ended up throwing out were Agnes.
 Their skins rubbed off at the scar sites.
 When I’d press on a scar, the soft flesh below would spurt out.
 Where a scar had touched the smooth skin of a neighboring cucumber in the crock, the second cucumber sometimes suffered a bit of softening, too.

 Agnes, developed in Holland, is always bitter-free, so I doubt that the bitter-loving beetles are especially attracted by its flavor.
 I suspect that they like this variety, or at least can most easily injure it, because its skin is especially thin.

-I’m still pickling Agnes cucumbers, but I’m taking care to cut away every bit of beetle damage.
+I’m still pickling Agnes cucumbers, but I’m taking care to cut away every bit of scarring.
 And I’ll do that in the future no matter what cucumber variety I’m pickling.

 As American bartenders have grown increasingly inventive in recent years, some have taken inspiration from the pickle jar on the bar.
 The dirty martini—a martini with a bit of olive brine added—has long been a bartending favorite.
 But now, all over the United States, bars are serving new drinks with names like pickleback, dirty pickle, picklet, and pickletini.